Kinetic theory of discontinuous shear thickening for a dilute gas-solid suspension: Discussion and conclusion

 Let us compare our results with those of the pioneer paper~\cite{Tsao95} which found the discontinuous transition of the kinetic temperature.
 Our theoretical results $T\sim \dot\gamma^4/n^2$ and $\eta\sim \dot\gamma^2/n$ agree with theirs in the high shear regime of elastic suspensions ($e=1$).
 Nevertheless, there are some differences between theirs and ours as explained below.
-First, Ref.~\cite{Tsao95} only focuses on the rheology for elastic suspensions ($e=1$), but we include the results for granular suspensions ($e<1$) which have distinct behavior in the high shear regime as shown Figs. 1 and 3.
+First, Ref.~\cite{Tsao95} only focuses on the rheology for elastic suspensions ($e=1$), but we include the results for granular suspensions ($e<1$) which have distinct behavior in the high shear regime as shown Figs.~\ref{fig:fig1} and \ref{fig:fig3}.
 (Note that Sangani {\it et al.} derived Banoldian expressions in Eq.~\eqref{bagnold_dim} for $\dot\gamma^*\gg 1$, though they have not written their explicit forms~\cite{Sangani96}.)
 Second, their kinetic calculation is only used for the ignited state, whereas physical quantities in the quenched state are calculated separately.
 Our analysis, however, can use a unified calculation for both the ignited state and the quenched state.
-This is because any observable is not uniquely determined as a function of ${\rm St}$ or $\dot\gamma^*$ but can be uniquely determined as a function of $T$ or $\theta$.
 Third, we believe that their calculation is not applicable to the behavior in the low shear limit, because there is neither the (Newtonian) viscosity nor the kinetic temperature in this limit.
-Indeed, their calculation in this regime suggests $T\sim \varphi {\rm St}^3$ and $\eta\sim \varphi^2{\rm St}^2$ which approach zero in the limit ${\rm St}\to 0$.
-Moreover, their viscosity becomes zero in the dilute suspensions because of $\eta\propto \varphi^2$, which is the reason why non-existence of quenched viscosity in Fig. 1 of Ref.~\cite{Tsao95}.
-We believe that they recognized the drawback of their analysis, because they added the Newtonian viscosity to their calculated viscosity in low shear regime (see the argument to derive Eq.
-(4.13) in Ref.~\cite{Tsao95}) by hand.
+Indeed, their calculation in this regime suggests $T\sim \varphi {\rm St}^3$ and $\eta\sim \varphi^2{\rm St}^2$ which approach zero in the limit ${\rm St}\to 0$~\cite{Tsao95}, which is the reason why non-existence of quenched viscosity in Fig.~\ref{fig:fig1} of Ref.~\cite{Tsao95}.
+This structure is unchanged even in a recent paper~\cite{Saha17}.
+We believe that they recognized the drawback of their analysis, because they added the Newtonian viscosity to their calculated viscosity in low shear regime (see the argument to derive Eq.~(4.13) in Ref.~\cite{Tsao95}) by hand.
 Our model, however, can describe the Newtonian rheology in the low shear regime without any artificial trick.
 Therefore, we believe that it is crucially important to introduce the temperature dependence of the drag and the thermal noise in Eq.~\eqref{Langevin_eq}.
 In other words, the previous model without the noise term is structurally unstable, because once we introduce very small $T_{\rm ex}$ the rheology for the low shear regime is changed completely.
 It is obvious that the suspensions must be equilibrated in the absence of the external shear, which can be achieved only if we take into account the thermal noise.
 Therefore, we believe that our model is more appropriate than the previous model in the low shear regime.